10 myths of an Agile Coach

 The expectation in the industry for a coach is to either solve the Organization's problem or provide a solution for it.
 One main reason why business and management think of this role as a problem solver is that this is one of the highest-paid roles.
 Coaching is developmental facilitation where the coach enables people to solve their own problems and achieve their own goals.
 A coach is supposed to reduce dependency and not create one.

 Reality: Agile Coach enables people to solve their own problems.

 3. Agile Coach focuses more on Agile anti-patterns

 One of the duties of a coach is to observe and provide feedback.
-The observation includes identifying patterns, behaviors, processes, policies, etc... that hinders agility.
-As a Coach, it's important to focus on the outcomes, how to get there and what is stopping us.
+The observation includes identifying patterns, behaviors, processes, policies, etc... that hinder agility.
+As a Coach, it's important to focus on the outcomes, how to get there, and what is stopping us.
 The focus should be on what to do rather than what not to do.
 An Agile Coach should focus on observing and changing patterns rather than wasting time and energy on anti-patterns.

 Reality: Agile Coach brings awareness about anti-patterns.